pandamanish/Serverless_Architecture/Q15/README.md

   Check if each log file is older than 90 days.
   Delete log files older than 90 days.

+3.Added S3/manishs3 bucket as trigger for lambda.

-3. Scheduled the Function Using AWS EventBridge
+4. Scheduled the Function Using AWS EventBridge
 Opened the AWS EventBridge Console:

 Navigate to the EventBridge dashboard.